rehierl/node-tree-outliner/2-0-core-design/4-0-last-nodes.md

 the exit event of the first/nearest ancestor (i.e. its parent node).

 Any attempt to use the exit event of any other ancestor will add a structural requirement.
-That is, because from the perspective of the definition of a sectioning node, other ancestors are not guaranteed to exist.
+That is because from the perspective of the definition of a sectioning node, other ancestors are not guaranteed to exist.
 Put differently, a sectioning node, unless defined otherwise, can be a direct descendant of the root (i.e. child) and, as such, does not have any ancestor other than its